davisem/fqseek/README.md

 ## Motivation
-You just ran your favorite variant calling program and expected to find your favorite variant called in the results.
-But your variant wasn't called.
+You just ran your favorite variant calling program and expected to find a certain variant in the results.
+But the variant wasn't called.
 Where to being?
-A good place to start looking might be the unaligned, input sequence. `fqseek` can searches fastq files for a variant with 16 base pairs of context sequence, allowing for fuzz.
+A good place to start looking might be the unaligned, input sequence. `fqseek` searches fastq files for a variant with 16 base pairs of context sequence.

 ```
   A seq          B seq